jchen0529/Programming/README.md

 ## BigData

-- Exercises done in MapReduce and Spark to analyze large datasets through distribuetd computing
+- Exercises done in MapReduce and Spark to analyze large datasets in a distributed way

 ## Python learning